 Transmission Network Use of System charges reflect the cost of installing, operating and maintaining the transmission system for the Transmission Owner (TO) Activity function of the Transmission Businesses of each Relevant Transmission Licensee.
 These activities are undertaken to the standards prescribed by the Transmission Licences, to provide the capability to allow the flow of bulk transfers of power between connection sites and to provide transmission system security.

-A Maximum Allowed Revenue (MAR) defined for these activities and those associated with pre-vesting connections is set by the Authority at the time of the Transmission Owners’price control review for the succeeding price control period.
-Transmission Network Use of System Charges are set to recover the Maximum Allowed Revenue as set by the Price Control (where necessary, allowing for any Kt adjustment for under or over recovery in a previous year net of the income recovered through pre-vesting connection charges).
+The Maximum Revenue ( TOt) defined for these activities is agreed with the Authority at the time of The Company’s price control review for the succeeding price control period.
+The Maximum Revenue can be adjusted during the Price Control period.
+Transmission Network Use of System Charges are set to recover the Maximum Revenue

-Condition C13 of the Transmission Licence governs the adjustment to Use of System charges for small generators.
-Under the condition, The Company is required to reduce TNUoS charges paid by eligible small generators by a designated sum, which will be determined by the Authority.
-The licence condition describes an adjustment to generator charges for eligible plant, and a consequential change to demand charges to recover any shortfall in revenue.
-The mechanism for recovery will ensure revenue neutrality over the lifetime of its operation although it does allow for effective under or over recovery within any year.
-For the avoidance of doubt, Condition C13 does not form part of the Use of System Charging Methodology.
+For the purpose of calculating residual tariffs only, the majority of the forecast inputs for revenue and the demand charging base will be determined 15 months before the Financial Year and subsequently reconciled and recovered through succeeding Financial Years once revenue requirements are known.
+A sub-set of the MR value, relating to costs borne by the ESO will be finalised 2 months before the Financial Year (as per 14.14.13).

+Not used.

 The Company will typically calculate TNUoS tariffs annually, publishing final tariffs in respect of a Financial Year by the end of the preceding January.
 However The Company may update the tariffs part way through a Financial Year.